Knowing when to transition from a toddler bed to a twin bed isn’t always clear. Learn the typical age range —and the circumstances—that kids switch.

 We’ve all faced the dilemma: When should my toddler move to a regular twin bed?

 But it turns out, it’s not always about age.
 Many of us transition our kids from toddler to twin beds either because of our circumstances or their developmental growth.
-Below, I list several of those reasons that might make you more likely to make that switch:
+Below, I list several reasons that might make you more likely to make that switch:

 1. A new baby is on the way